The Language of Approval: Identifying the Drivers of Positive Feedback Online: Data Curation, Methods, and Study Design

 \subsection{Risk Stratification and Balance}

 Within each subreddit $s$ and for each outcome $T$, we fit a \emph{non-linguistic} model on $\mathbf{Z}$ to estimate a \emph{baseline outcome risk score}

-using an AdaBoost classifier~\cite{freund1999short} to flexibly capture nonlinearities and interactions in $\mathbf{Z}$.
+using an AdaBoost classifier~\cite{freund1999short}.
+Prior causal inference work has used simpler models such as the averaged perceptron learning algorithm~\cite{de2016discovering} and logistic regression~\cite{yuan_mental_2023} for risk stratification and propensity score matching, however recent works such as \citet{10.1145/3706598.3713830} use Adaboost as it flexibly capture nonlinearities and interactions in the covariates, and we therefore use Adaboost in our work.
 We intentionally exclude linguistic features \(\mathbf{A}\) from the risk model so that linguistic variation remains to explain residual differences \emph{within} well-balanced strata.
 Using a treatment-style propensity score similar to a potential-outcomes framework~\cite{rubin_causal_2005} would require a single well-defined treatment.
-We therefore do not use propensity score as our linguistic attributes are not binary ``treatments'' in the traditional sense of a potential outcomes framework.
+We therefore do not use propensity score as our linguistic attributes are not binary ``treatments'' in the sense of a potential outcomes framework.

 We bin our outcome risk scores $r(\mathbf{Z}, s)$ into deciles and retain strata with adequate overlap (minimum ten positive-feedback and control candidates).
 To assess covariate balance between positive and control candidates \emph{within each stratum}, we compute standardized mean differences (SMD) for all covariates in $\mathbf{Z}$ and, following prior work, discard strata whose \emph{mean} SMD across \(\mathbf{Z}\) exceeds \(0.30\)~\cite{kampenes_systematic_2007,kiciman_using_2018,10.1145/3706598.3713830} (see \autoref{fig:smd_mean}).
 This design yields many-to-many, within-subreddit comparisons among posts with similar baseline risk of receiving positive feedback.